lilx26/DFRobot_HuskylensV2/README.md

  * @fn learnBlock
  * @brief Learn a specific block region
  * @param algo The algorithm to use for learning
- * @param x1 The x-coordinate of the top-left corner of the block
+ * @param x The x-coordinate of the top-left corner of the block
- * @param y1 The y-coordinate of the top-left corner of the block
+ * @param y The y-coordinate of the top-left corner of the block
- * @param x2 The x-coordinate of the bottom-right corner of the block
+ * @param width The width of the block
- * @param y2 The y-coordinate of the bottom-right corner of the block
+ * @param height The height of the block
- * @return true if learning is successful, false otherwise */ bool learnBlock(eAlgorithm_t algo, int16_t x1, int16_t y1, int16_t x2, int16_t y2);
+ * @return true if learning is successful, false otherwise */ bool learnBlock(eAlgorithm_t algo, int16_t x, int16_t y, int16_t width, int16_t height);

 /**
  * @fn forgot